-Fernando Civera, of 46 years, has died as a result of a arrest cardiac in the second stage of the Titan Desert, a Mountain Bike test in stages during 6 days in the Moroccan desert
+Fernando Civera, 46, has died as a result of a arrest cardiac in the second stage of the Titan Desert, a Mountain Bike test in stages for 6 days through the desert of Morocco

-Civera suffered a cardiac arrest in the 55 kilometer of the day, which consisted of a distance of 102 kilometers.
-The medical services and the medical helicopter could not revive him.
-It has been canceled today's stage that will be held in a neutralized way.
+Civera suffered cardiac arrest in the kilometer 55 of the day, which consisted of a 102 kilometer route.
+The medical services and the medical helicopter were unable to revive him.
+It has been canceled today's stage to be held in a neutralized manner.

-Civera, was from Zaragoza but was currently residing in Mexico.
-The athletes sHe felt indisposed in a stretch of dunes around noon, in a day that reached temperatures close to 38ºC with very strong gusts of wind.
+Civera, was from Zaragoza but currently resided in Mexico.
+The sportsmen sand felt unwell in a stretch of dunes about noon, in a day that reached temperatures close to 38ºC with very strong gusts of wind.

 The stage was particularly hard for the participants.
-One third of the participating 640 had not reached the goal when it was late in the afternoon.
+A third of the 640 participants had not reached the goal by late afternoon.

-Joan Porcar, CEO of RPM, and Manu Tajada, director of the race, have reported the news during the night's technical meeting.
+Joan Porcar, CEO of RPM, and Manu Tajada, director of the race, announced the news during the night's technical meeting.

-The tragedy has convulsed the participants and the organizers, who have canceled the stage of tomorrow, the third of this edition of the event.
+The tragedy has convulsed the participants and the organizers, who have canceled tomorrow's stage, the third of this edition of the test.

-Porcar and Tajada lamented the loss while remembering that a fact like this had never occurred in the fourteen-year history of the desert race.
+Porcar and Tajada mourned the loss while remembering that such an event had never occurred in the fourteen-year history of the desert race.

-Today's stage will be played in neutralized mode.
+Today's stage will be held in neutral mode.
 There will be no timing of the test.
-The participants will pedal during 65 kilometers, in the direction of Merzouga, where they will spend the day.
+Participants will pedal for 65 kilometers, towards Merzouga, where they will spend the day.

-It is expected that the test will recover the pulse in the morning, which corresponds to the fourth stage.
+The test is expected to recover the pulse in the day of tomorrow, which corresponds to the fourth stage.

-"The organization wants to express to the family and friends their deepest condolences," said the organization.
+"The organization wants to express its condolences to family and friends," said the organization.
 Fernando Civera's body has already been transferred to Errachidia